Bo Porter: Houston Astros

-On September 27, 2012, Porter was announced as the new manager of the Houston Astros for the 2013 season, replacing Brad Mills, who had led the Astros to records of 56–106 and 55–107 in the last two seasons; the Astros had developed a strategy under general manager Jeff Lunhow to develop the team through high draft picks that required rebuilding the farm system and utilizing players at cost-effective rates, such as Jose Altuve.
+On September 27, 2012, Porter was announced as the new manager of the Houston Astros for the 2013 season, replacing Brad Mills, who had led the Astros to records of 56–106 and 55–107 in the last two seasons; the Astros had developed a strategy under general manager Jeff Luhnow to develop the team through high draft picks that required rebuilding the farm system and utilizing players at cost-effective rates, such as Jose Altuve.
 Porter was chosen over fellow candidates Tony DeFrancesco, Dave Martinez, and Tim Bogar.
 Porter was also the first Astros manager to manage the team in the American League.
 The Astros won the Opening Day game against the Texas Rangers and then promptly lost six straight games.
-The win on March 31 was the only time the Astros would be over .500 the whole season, and they finished the season by losing fifteen straight games to go 51-111.
+The win on March 31 was the only time the Astros would be over .500 the whole season, and they finished the season by losing fifteen straight games to go 51–111.

-The following season, the Astros made marginal improvement, albeit at a cost.
-The 2014 team was over .500 for two days in the year, starting and ending with their first two wins of the season.
+The following season, the Astros were over .500 for two days in the year, starting and ending with their first two wins of the season.
 By the end of August, they had eclipsed their win total from the past three seasons with 59, and they had their first full month with a winning record for the first time since 2010 in May and August.
-On September 1, 2014, the Astros fired Porter with the team at a record of 59–79, reportedly due to growing tension between Porter and Lunhow, as Porter did not appreciate perceived challenges to his authority as manager, with Porter stating his gripes at being second-guessed to club owner Jim Crane.
+On September 1, 2014, the Astros fired Porter with the team at a record of 59–79, reportedly due to growing tension between Porter and Luhnow, as Porter did not appreciate perceived challenges to his authority as manager, with Porter stating his gripes at being second-guessed to club owner Jim Crane.
 One notable annoyance came with the team bringing Mark Appel (the top pick of the previous MLB draft by Houston) to throw a July bullpen session in Houston in the presence of the team pitching coach Brent Strom, which raised objections from Astro players due to perceived special treatment and objections from Porter due to not being notified of the session before it happened.
-Lunhow was quoted as stating "When you look at the sum total of wins and losses over the last two years, that’s on me.
-That isn’t on Bo.” while stating a need for a new direction in the clubhouse.
 Porter was replaced on an interim basis by Tom Lawless, who managed the final 24 games of the year that resulted in Houston finishing in fourth place in the division, their first non-last place finish in four years with the help of fresh players such as Dallas Keuchel and Chris Carter.
 Porter was the youngest manager in the majors prior to being fired.

-A. J. Hinch would later assume the position as permanent manager in 2015.
+Hinch, formerly manager of the Diamondbacks in 2010 while Porter was third base coach, succeeded him as permanent manager of the Astros for the 2015 season.